rashidishahab/lambda-serverless-app/README.md

 This project has been developed over Cloud9 instance, just to make you sure the that i can use Cloud9 as well as development environment.

-I used aws aws CDK for development and deployment.
+I used aws CDK for development and deployment.

 tech stack used are follows as below : </br>